AGiXT/typescript-sdk/README.md

 [![Logo](https://josh-xt.github.io/AGiXT/images/AGiXT-gradient-flat.svg)](https://josh-xt.github.io/AGiXT/)

-This repository is for the [AGiXT](https://github.com/Josh-XT/AGiXT) SDK for TypeScript. https://www.npmjs.com/package/agixt Here is an improved README.md with updated documentation for the AGiXT SDK:
+This repository is for the [AGiXT](https://github.com/Josh-XT/AGiXT) SDK for TypeScript. https://www.npmjs.com/package/agixt

-# AGiXT SDK for TypeScript

 The AGiXT SDK for TypeScript provides an easy way to interact with AGiXT APIs from your Node.js and browser applications.